As Filipino Heritage Month 2021 comes to a close, the Editorial Board of CanadianFilipino.Net

 If given a choice though, she’d like to work in areas she has been involved in, namely, immigration, temporary foreign workers, multiculturalism, and finance.

-“My heart is really to be of service to the community and to work in behalf of community.
+“My heart is really to be of service to the community and to work on behalf of the community.
 My view is that government should work for the people,” she said.

 A known advocate of immigrant rights, Elmore considers affordability as the top issue that needs to be addressed.
 Working with immigrant communities, Elmore said their individual stories stuck with her, citing a meeting with a 22-year-old newcomer from the Philippines who can barely afford to pay $550 per course to upgrade her skills.
 MLA Elmore said another important issue is to provide more affordable post-secondary education.